 An issue that causes some debate is whether it is necessary or desirable for public service organisations to tape conversations with brokers and principals.
-This is a matter for local discretion, particularly in the context of the costs involved, but is generally to be recommended.
+This is a matter for local discretion, particularly in the context of the costs involved, butbrokers are required to maintain taped recordings which the Council can ask for copies if needed.